zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 that the EDIT (SHIFT+1) can more usefully be used to cycle between line edit and direct, with and without local echo, for Tormod.

-.UART(22c) Retains the old code and controls but allows the new baud rate handling.
+.UART(22c onward) Retains the old code and controls but allows the new baud rate handling.
 This is provided for backwards compatability with the new cores and ESXDOS.

 Note that these programs will no longer be developed in favour of using the new ESPAT loadable NextOS drivers.
 They are retained in the pack though for use of the UART for other purposes (UART.DRV) and for use under ESXDOS (.UART).

-Tim Gilberts - August 2018
+Tim Gilberts - May 2019